-Expenditures to provide Medical Assistance coverage to the following demonstration populations that are not covered under the Medicaid state plan and are enrolled in TennCare Standard:
+Expenditures to provide Medical Assistance coverage to the following demonstration populations that are not covered under the Medicaid state plan and are enrolled in

+TennCare Standard:

 - a.
 Medically Eligible Demonstration Population Children, Not CHIP Eligible.
-Uninsured children under age 19 who lose eligibility in TennCare Medicaid, have been determined to be "medically eligible" (uninsurable), have family income at or above 200 percent of the Federal poverty level (FPL), and do not meet the definition of an optional targeted low-income child. - b.
-Adult Demonstration Population Eligibles-Standard Spend Down (SSD): Non-pregnant, non-postpartum adults aged 21 or older who have been determined to meet criteria patterned after the state plan Medically Needy requirements (see paragraph 21.a., Standard Spend Down (SSD) Adult Non-State Plan Demonstration Population Category of the STCs), comprising: - Aged, blind, or disabled individuals; or - Caretaker relatives.

-8. CHIP-Related Medicaid Expansion Demonstration Population Children.
+Certain uninsured children under age 19 who lose eligibility in TennCare Medicaid, have family income at or above 211 percent of the Federal poverty level (FPL), and do not meet the definition of an optional targeted low-income child. - b.
+Adult Demonstration Population Eligibles -Standard Spend Down (SSD): Non-pregnant, non-postpartum adults aged 21 or older who are not eligible under the state plan, but are determined to meet criteria similar to the state plan medically needy criteria in accordance with paragraph 22.a. of the STCs and are: - Aged, blind, or disabled individuals; or - Caretaker relatives. - 8.
+CHIP-Related Medicaid Expansion Demonstration Population Children.

-Expenditures to provide Medical Assistance coverage to uninsured children who lose eligibility under TennCare, who meet the definition of optional targeted low-income child, and who have family income up to 200 percent of the FPL.

-9. The CHOICES 217-Like HCBS Group.
+Expenditures to provide Medical Assistance coverage to uninsured children who lose eligibility under TennCare, who meet the definition of an optional targeted low-income child, and who have family income up to 211 percent of the FPL. - 9.
+The CHOICES 217-Like HCBS Group.